-(a) any consideration sufficient to support a simple contract;

-(b) an antecedent debt or liability.
+- (a) any consideration sufficient to support a simple contract; - (b) an antecedent debt or liability.
 Such a debt or liability is deemed valuable consideration whether the bill is payable on demand or at a future time.

-Value and holder for value.
 (2) Where value has at any time been given for a bill, the holder is deemed to be a holder for value as regards the acceptor and all parties to the bill who became parties prior to such time.